 Nussbaum, who holds nearly 60 honorary degrees from universities on five continents, won the 2016 Kyoto Prize in Arts and Philosophy.
 The Kyoto Prize is often considered the most prestigious award offered in fields not eligible for a Nobel Prize.

-Before joining the University of Chicago, Nussbaum taught at Harvard University, where she earned her doctorate; Brown University; and Oxford University.
+The philosopher has taught at Harvard University, where she earned her doctorate; Brown University; and Oxford University.
 From 1986 to 1993, while on the Brown faculty, she served as a research advisor to the World Institute for Development Economics Research, a part of the United Nations University, in Helsinki.
 She has chaired the American Philosophical Association’s Committee on International Cooperation, the Committee on the Status of Women, and the Committee for Public Philosophy.

 Virginia Tech students, faculty, and staff are welcome to attend the lecture, as are members of the community.
 A public reception will follow the talk.
 No tickets are required.